Manojkl/Cost_To_Consumers-CTC/AGI/GovSpendBotAgent/Readme.md

 - Infrastructure completion time with cost and quality

 ## Create a forum to get all the problems/Issues and potential solutions Discussion with the government services and other.

+Make all the ministers, Government workers to be on the forum Give sections to departments, State, District, Taluk, Villages People can post thier concerns, issues, potential solutions to a problem